-In addition, Persistent Scatterer Interferometry (PSI), that has provided a detailed synoptic overview of emergence (uplift) and submergence (subsidence) in the London area (Aldiss et al. 2014), has been applied to the areas around four UK tide gauges (Newlyn, Liverpool, North Shields and Sheerness).
+In addition, Persistent Scatterer Interferometry (PSI), that has provided a detailed synoptic overview of emergence (uplift) and submergence (subsidence) in the London area (Aldiss et al. 2014), has been applied to the areas around four UK tide gauges (Newlyn, Liverpool, North Shields, and Sheerness).
 Adamska (2012) found that the technique worked best in the more dense urban areas of Liverpool and North Shields; however, the results for Newlyn are also of interest.
-Figure 10 was made using the GAMMA software (Werner et al. 2003) using the Interferometric Point Target Analysis (IPTA) algorithm and 34 ERS satellite images over the period from 1995 to 1999.
-In order to investigate changes in land level around the Newlyn tide gauge, simple statistics were applied to the PS points whereby a 1 x 1 km box was drawn and then divided into an 'inland area' and a 'coastal area', that included the vicinity of the gauge.
-An additional 'inland PS point' was also identified to act as an assumed 'stable' reference in a similar manner to conventional precise levelling.
-The 'coastal area' followed the shore of the town and included 16 PS points, the 'inland area' comprised almost the whole of the town and included 134 PS points, and the 'inland PS point' was about 450m to the South-West of the tide gauge.
-With reference to the 'inland PS point', the 'inland area' had an average velocity of $-0.1 \pm 0.4$ mm/year, and the 'coastal area' had an average velocity of $0.0 \pm 0.6$ mm/year, consistent with the repeated conventional precise levelling surveys mentioned above, that showed no significant changes within the local network from 1952 to 1990.
-The PSI technique will be applied again to Newlyn and other tide gauge locations as new data sets become available (e.g. from the Sentinel-1 satellites).
+Figure 10 was made using the GAMMA software (Werner et al. 2003) using the Interferometric Point Target Analysis (IPTA) algorithm and 34 ERS satellite images over 1995-1999.
+In order to investigate changes in land level around the Newlyn tide gauge, simple statistics were applied to the PS points whereby a 1×1 km box was drawn and then divided into an inland area and a coastal area that included the vicinity of the gauge.
+An additional inland PS point was also identified to act as an assumed stable reference in a similar manner to conventional precise levelling.
+The coastal area followed the shore of the town and included 16 PS points, the inland area comprised almost the whole of the town and included 134 PS points, and the inland PS point was about 450 m to the southwest of the tide gauge.
+With reference to the inland PS point, the inland area had an average velocity of -0.1 ± 0.4 mm/year, and the coastal area had an average velocity of 0.0 \pm 0.6 mm/year, consistent with the repeated conventional precise levelling surveys mentioned above, that showed no significant changes within the local network from 1952-1990.
+The PSI technique will be applied again to Newlyn and other tide gauge locations as new data sets become available (e.g., from the Sentinel-1 satellites).